 The intention of the Osher Center Pilot Research Grants is to foster multidisciplinary collaborative projects across institutions.
 While these limited funds are intended to cover research, rather than administrative costs, we understand that some institutions require a certain proportion of grants to cover indirect and/or modified direct costs.

-The Osher Center pilot award will allow up to 15% of the total award to be used as indirect and/or modified direct costs, including any indirect costs associated with sub-awards.
+The Osher Center pilot awards allow 15% of the total award to be used as indirect and/or modified direct costs, including any indirect costs associated with sub-awards.

 We encourage applicants to work with their respective parent and subcontracting institutions, if applicable, to reduce administrative costs if possible so that the maximum amount of the awards can be used for the research projects.